dm-academy/Calavera/docs/Installation.md

 ````

 We have to set up Artifactory in Jenkins because the Jenkins API does not support configuring Artifactory in an automated way, as far as I can see.

+You should now be able to see your local Jenkins instance running at: